abdur-im/data-analysis-projects/Covid_Mitigation_Measures/README.md

 ### Data Credibility:

-To ensure the credibility of the data, the file `WHO-COVID-19-global-data.csv`, found [here](https://covid19.who.int/data) was utilized.
+Credibility of the data was ensured using the file `WHO-COVID-19-global-data.csv`, found [here](https://covid19.who.int/data).

 ## Methodology